rvasappa-ucsd/nyc-taxi-eda/README.md

 This project is developed by students at **UC San Diego** as part of 232-R Group Project Spring 2025 Semester.
 Each student within the group shared responsibilities on every milestone of the project, including feedback, model building, review, and analysis.
 The main collaborations made towards this project is as follows:

 - **Harsh Arya** (harya@ucsd.edu) - Created Model 2, sentiment analysis of fare tipping.
-Provided write-up of model performance and results.
+Reviewed models and writeups before submission.
 - **Gabrielle Despaigne** (gdespaigne@ucsd.edu) - Review of and editing the readme with each milestone update.
 - **Zack Mosley** (zmosley@ucsd.edu) - Created Model 1, fare prediction model.
 Provided write-up of model performance and results.
+Reviewed models and writeups before submission.
-- **Camila Paik** (capaik@ucsd.edu) - Wrote abstract, tested initial exploratory XGB model for fare prediction, drafted model 1 readme writeup and submitted milestones on behalf of the group.
+- **Camila Paik** (capaik@ucsd.edu) - Wrote abstract, tested initial exploratory XGB model for fare prediction, drafted model 1 and project conclusion writeup on readme document, and submitted milestones on behalf of the group.
 - **Raghav Vasappanavara** (rvasappanavara@ucsd.edu) - Created GitHub repo, headed Exploratory Data Analysis and provided assistance with development of Models 1 and 2.
+Reviewed models and writeups before submission.

 ---